jenwilhelm/illustrated_weather/README.md

 `</body>`

+7. Figure out what to name this thing, get domain, add it to hosting, thow that puppy on the web.

 ## Mockup

 Here's a mockup of what this could look like.
 Ignore the actual background and icons, I would create new illustrations for this.